Transverse Quantum Fluids

 {\it Acknowledgments}.
 The authors are grateful to Dam Son for a discussion of their results and in particular, bringing attention to Ref.~\cite{KunYangEdge}.
 We are also thankful to Yutaka Sasaki for discussing the domain walls in liquid $^3$He.
-This work was supported by the National Science Foundation under the grants DMR-2032136 and DMR-2032077.
-LR acknowledges support by the Simons Investigator Award from the Simons Foundation, and thanks Kavli Institute for Theoretical Physics for its hospitality, supported in part by the National Science Foundation under Grant No. NSF PHY-1748958 and PHY-2309135.
+We are grateful to an anonymous referee for pointing out to us that the iTQF physics also takes place in the setups of Refs.~\cite{Pankov,Werner,Caza,Lobo}.
+This work was supported by the National Science Foundation under the grants DMR-2032136, DMR-2032077, DMR-2335905 and DMR-2335904.
+LR acknowledges support by the Simons Investigator Award from the Simons Foundation, and thanks Kavli Institute for Theoretical Physics for its hospitality, supported in part by the National Science Foundation under Grant No. PHY-2309135.